sipgate-io/sipgateio-google-deployer/README.md

 ## Usage

 1. Create a GCP project on your [Google Cloud Dashboard](https://console.cloud.google.com/welcome), in which you want to run these examples.
+2. Make sure the [Cloud Build API](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com) is enabled
-2. Start the tool with `./sipgate-io`.
+3. Start the tool with `./sipgate-io`.
-3. Follow the instructions in the terminal.
+4. Follow the instructions in the terminal.

 ## Requirements